 If it’s just an aperitif for the moment, then The Beer Kitchen by Innis and Gunn on South Tay Street is the choice of great beer lovers or head north on that street to Avery & Co for a local cocktail, the Dundee Marmalade Mojito!
 If there’s a vegan among you, then stay at Avery to eat – it has an extensive dedicated vegan menu.

-Evening can be spent in a quiet restaurant, from pasta at Italian Grill to curry cuisine at the D’il Se to contemporary Scottish fine dining at Castlehill.
-Take in a show at the Rep Theatre, or some live music at city centre venues, from Duke’s Corner to Clarks on Lindsay Street.
+Evening can be spent in a quiet restaurant, from pasta at Italian Grill to curry cuisine at the Dil’se to contemporary Scottish fine dining at Castlehill.
+Take in a show at the Rep Theatre or enjoy some live music at a city centre venue like Duke’s Corner.

 At the top of Reform Street is The McManus: Dundee Art Gallery & Museum, a stunning Gothic Revival-style building from 1867, which houses the city’s most important collections